 The Stale Content Audit plugin is a custom tool that scans the site for pages and posts with content that hasn’t been updated in 6 months, and is considered “stale”.
-Site users will receive an report from the plugin periodically that catalogs the content which needs to be updated or generally addressed across all of the sites they currently or previously had access to edit.
+Site users will receive an emailed report from the plugin periodically that catalogs the content which needs to be updated or generally addressed across all of the sites they currently or previously had access to edit.
 That email includes basic data about what the audit generated for them, a CSV file for that data, and a link to an page in WordPress where they can view and interact with the data.
 Site Administrators will receive an additional CSV file with the data for all stale content across the site.
-If a user is the lead site administrator, they receive an additional report of all stale pages for all users across that site.
+If a user is the Lead Site Administrator, they receive an additional report of all stale pages for all users across that site.
+For the purposes of the audit, users which last edited a page or post will receive “ownership” of that page/post until it’s updated by another site user.

 Viewing the stale content audit through the dashboard